chemle/emle-engine/README.md

 (The default backend is `torchani`.)

-When using the `rascal` backend you will also need to specify a model file and the AMBER parm7 topology file that was used to train this model.
-These can be specified using the `--rascal-model` and `--rascal-parm7` command-line arguments, or using the `RASCAL_MODEL` and `RASCAL_PARM7` environment variables.
+When using the `rascal` backend you will also need to specify a model file and the AMBER parm7 topology file that was used to train this model, i.e. the topology of the QM region.
+These can be specified using the `--rascal-model` and `--parm7` command-line arguments, or using the `EMLE_RASCAL_MODEL` and `EMLE_PARM7` environment variables.
 Rascal can be used to train system specific delta-learning models.

 When using the `orca` backend, you will need to ensure that the _fake_ `orca` executable takes precedence in the `PATH`.
 (To check that EMLE is running,